tc39/notes/meetings/2017-03/mar-23.md

 BT: It's handwavy....

-MJ: We should say the best available on the operating system.
+MAJ: We should say the best available on the operating system.

 BT: But what's an operating system? ;-) Some systems don't have one.